pampa-labs/pampa-labs.github.io/docs/technical-writings/swarm-framework.md

 gaby_agent = GabyAgent(tools=[transfer_to_meal_agent, transfer_to_expenses_agent])
 ```

-## Potential and Focus of Swarm
+## Potential of Swarm

-Swarm, as an experimental framework, shows great promise with its focused approach to agent orchestration:
+Swarm, as an experimental library, shows great promise with its approach to agent orchestration:

 1. Simplicity and Core Focus

-Swarm's design prioritizes ease of use, quick prototyping, and focuses on core functionalities, allowing developers to build custom solutions without unnecessary complexity, making it lightweight and easy to adapt.
+The design prioritizes ease of use and quick prototyping, focusing on core functionalities that allow developers to build custom solutions without unnecessary complexity.
+This makes it lightweight and easy to adapt.

 2. Flexibility

-The framework allows for rapid definition and orchestration of multiple agents with different roles and capabilities.
+It allows for the rapid definition and orchestration of multiple agents with different roles and capabilities.

 3. Experimental Nature

-As an educational resource, Swarm explores new patterns in multi-agent systems, encouraging developers to learn about and experiment with agent orchestration.
+As an educational resource, it explores new patterns in multi-agent systems, encouraging developers to learn and experiment with agent orchestration.

 4. OpenAI Integration

-Swarm is designed to work seamlessly with OpenAI's models and APIs, making it an attractive option for developers already working within the OpenAI ecosystem.
+Designed to integrate seamlessly with OpenAI's models and APIs, it provides a straightforward way for developers to leverage these tools.

-## Conclusion

-OpenAI's Swarm stands out as a library developed with well-designed abstractions to build reliable multi-agent systems.
-It enables developers to create scalable and robust solutions while avoiding unnecessary complexity.

-Have you experimented with Swarm or similar frameworks?
-Share your experiences in the comments below.

 ## Notebook